 Next stop on our journey is Wayanad, a hill district, which is one the most beautiful regions of Ooty, situated 70km east of Kozhikode, with its tracts of forest covering the western flanks of the Nilgiris.
 Wayanad is renowned for its plantations of tea, coffee and cocoa, verdant jungle and the Muthanga Wildlife Sanctuary where large herds of elephants roam.
 Tours of the tea and coffee plantations can be arranged upon request.
 Wayanad is also famous for other crops grown in the region from black pepper, ginger and turmeric to rubber and vanilla.

-We go in search of animals in Muthanga Wildlife Sanctuary on a 3 hour jeep ride and visit the fascinating pre-historic Edakkal Caves.
+We go in search of animals in Muthanga Wildlife Sanctuary on a 3 hour jeep ride and visit the fascinating prehistoric Edakkal Caves.
 Inside the caves are drawings believed to be from neolithic man and are the only stone carvings in southern India.

-After breakfast we drive to Karipur and transfer to Calicut International Airport in Kerala.
+Sadly your journey has come to an end, after breakfast we drive to Karipur and transfer to Calicut International Airport in Kerala.
 Please Note: Flights departing Calicut should be booked after 12 noon.